 Intracerebral are the most common types of hemorrhagic strokes.
-“Intracerebral hemorrhage strokes occur when bleeding takes place within the brain, while subarachnoid hemorrhage strokes take places when bleeding occurs between the brain and the spaces that immediately surround it due to a ruptured aneurysm or malformation,” says Dr. Schirmer.
+“Intracerebral hemorrhage strokes occur when bleeding takes place within the brain,” says Dr. Schirmer.
+“Subarachnoid hemorrhage strokes take place when bleeding occurs between the brain and the spaces that immediately surround it due to a ruptured aneurysm or malformation.”

 - Balance difficulties